RandomsTS/code-generator/readme.md

 ## @randoms/code-generator package

-A lightweight package to recursively include all file from a directory in a single source file.
+A lightweight CLI to recursively include all file from a directory in a single source file.

 [Github Link](https://github.com/RandomsDev/code-generator)